Skip to navigationSkip to main contentSkip to footerScaleway DocsSparklesIconAsk our AI

 Because the data plane is entirely under your control, logs from any components running on these nodes are considered your own data.
 Consequently, shipping these logs to Cockpit is billed based on data ingestion.

-1. Promtail can collect logs from:
+1. Alloy can collect logs from:

-• Container stdout/stderr (pods)
+• Container stdout/stderr (Pods)

 • systemd journal (e.g., kubelet.service)